HackNash-6/facelook/README.md

-CelebriME
 Tied for 2nd place at Hack Nashville 6
 ========

-Find celebrities that most look like you
+#CelebriME :Find celebrities that most look like you

 Team Members
 * Chris Graffagnino (nashguitar1@gmail.com)